Central Florida Tourism Oversight District: Governance

-Controversy arose after the nominations, as all five proposed members are allies of Ron DeSantis, have donated to his political campaigns, or are active in other right-wing circles.
-Ziegler founded Moms for Liberty, a conservative group promoting "anti-woke" school policies and board members, and was a primary proponent of the Parental Rights in Education Act (also known as the "Don't Say Gay" bill).
+Concerns arose after the nominations, as all five proposed members are allies of Ron DeSantis, have donated to his political campaigns, or are active in other right-wing circles.
+Ziegler founded Moms for Liberty, a conservative group promoting "anti-woke" school policies and board members, and was a primary proponent of the Parental Rights in Education Act.
 Her husband was elected to lead the Republican Party of Florida shortly before the governance changes to the district went into effect.
-Martin Garcia, the proposed new chairperson of the Board, donated $50,000 to DeSantis' political action committee, and according to Forbes, "was also named in court testimony as having been consulted when DeSantis' administration was preparing to suspend local prosecutor Andrew Warren for espousing pro-abortion rights views".
+Martin Garcia, the proposed new chairperson of the board, donated $50,000 to DeSantis' political action committee, and according to Forbes, "was also named in court testimony as having been consulted when DeSantis' administration was preparing to suspend local prosecutor Andrew Warren for espousing pro-abortion rights views".
 Ron Peri runs The Gathering USA, a conservative Christian ministry for men in Florida, and previously claimed "estrogen in the water from birth control pills" has contributed to a rise in homosexuality, and has called homosexuality "shameful", "deviant", and that it was a cause of decline for the Roman Empire.
 Michael Sasso runs the Orlando chapter of the conservative Federalist Society, and Brian Aungst Jr. is a conservative Pinellas County attorney previously appointed to the 6th Circuit judicial nominating commission.

+Over the course of two public meetings, with the second on the day before the new Central Florida Tourism Oversight District was to take control, the Walt Disney Company and the Reedy Creek Improvement District signed a development agreement.
+This enacted restrictive covenants to limit the Improvement District's governing power over Disney properties, which include Walt Disney World.
+According to Peri, "This essentially makes Disney the government.
+This board loses, for practical purposes, the majority of its ability to do anything beyond maintain the roads and maintain basic infrastructure."
+The agreement stated that, if a perpetual term is deemed invalid, a royal lives clause would be used in its place: namely, the agreement "shall continue until twenty-one (21) years after the death of the last survivor of the descendants of King Charles III, king of England [sic], living as of the date of this agreement."

 Former governance structure

-Prior to the passage of H-B 9, the Board of Supervisors were elected by the landowners of the District on a one-acre-per-vote basis.
+Before the passage of House Bill 9 in 2023 (HB 9 2023), the Board of Supervisors was elected by the landowners of the District, who receive one vote per acre of land.
 As the majority landowner in Reedy Creek, The Walt Disney Company essentially handpicked the members of the Board.
 Under this model, each member owned an undeveloped 5 acre lot of land within the District—the only land in the District not technically controlled by Disney or used for public road purposes.

 The District headquarters are in a building in Lake Buena Vista, east of Disney Springs.
 The District runs the following services, primarily serving Disney: